realworldocaml/book/book/platform/README.md

 ```

 Once installed, the VSCode OCaml plugin will ask you which opam
-sandbox to use.
+switch to use.
 Just the default one should be sufficient get you
 going with building and browsing your interfaces.

 ### Browsing interface documentation